Awalz/SwiftyDraw/README.md

 ```
 ### Line Width:

-The with of a line stroke can be changed by adjusting the `width` property of a brush.
+The width of a line stroke can be changed by adjusting the `width` property of a brush.
 SwiftyDraw accepts any positive CGFloat:

 ```swift
 drawView.brush.width = CGFloat(5.0)